-When Neal Jennings and his wife, Anne (photographed at right), moved to Vi at Grayhawk in 2013, they were already very invested in the community.
+When Neal Jennings and his wife Anne moved to Vi at Grayhawk in 2013, they were already very invested in the community.
 Their investment, in the form of volunteer hours and out-of-pocket costs, arrived via Pets on Wheels of Scottsdale, an organization that brings pets and their owners for visits to Scottsdale, Arizona, seniors who don't have pets of their own.

 Jennings founded the not-for-profit organization with Anne in 1990, soon after they moved to Scottsdale.
 The main focus for Pets on Wheels' is their pet-visitation therapy program that now serves 22 locations in Scottsdale.